There are several different ways of paying your council tax.

 If you become liable for council tax later in the year, you may be entitled to fewer instalments.

 The council is obliged to take recovery action on any instalments that are in arrears and will issue a reminder.

 If it becomes necessary to issue a summons, costs will be incurred and you will lose the right to continue to pay by instalments during that financial year.

-Further costs are incurred if collection is passed to a bailiff.
+Further costs are incurred if collection is passed to an Enforcement Agency.

 Methods of payment

 To make a payment to the council, use one of the options below: